Amazon SES vs Mailgun - the ultimate guide

 4. Receiving

 Both ESPs support inbound emails.
-You can create inbound routes/rules which are receiving email addresses or formats that allow you to process incoming emails.
+You can create inbound routes/rules which are receiving email addresses or formats that allows you process incoming emails.
 On Mailgun you can forward the emails to another address or a webhook hosting a custom code.
-Or store it or bounce it.
+Or store it or bounce.
 On Amazon SES, you can save it in S3 or forward it to a custom Lambda function.
-Or send it to Amazon SNS.
+Or send to Amazon SNS.
 Or bounce.

 5. Event tracking